-An energy management system is the basis for sustainable business in economic, ecological and social terms.
+An energy management system is the basis for sustainable management in economic, ecological and social terms.

 Energy management system according to ISO 50001: The most important things in a nutshell

 - An ISO 50001 certification is often the basis for obtaining grants and subsidies for investments.

 - For companies, this is the first step towards climate protection and sustainability.

 - They will achieve this primarily through efficiency improvements, substitution of fossil fuels by other technologies and, if necessary, by changing the prevailing consumption patterns.

 - A good energy management system lives from the employees and their motivation for the topic.